Top of the World (The Carpenters song): Background

-Country music singer Lynn Anderson covered the song in 1973 for her studio album Top of the World, released on Columbia Records.
-It was the first single released from her album and her version became the first hit.
+Country music singer Lynn Anderson covered the song in 1973 for her eighteenth studio album Top of the World, released on Columbia Records.
+It was the first single released from the album and her version became the first hit.
 Anderson's cover reached No. 2 on the US country singles chart and No. 74 on the Billboard Hot 100 in mid-1973.
 The success of Anderson's version prompted the Carpenters to release a new version as a single, where it topped the US pop singles chart for two weeks in December 1973.
-Anderson's recording was produced by her husband Glenn Sutton and Clive Davis.
+Anderson's recording was produced by her then husband Glenn Sutton and Clive Davis.
 She later re-recorded the song for her 2004 album, The Bluegrass Sessions.